Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Colorado State and its opponents have scored at least 54 points -- this matchup's over/under -- just once this season.
+- Colorado State and its opponents have scored at least 54 points -- this matchup's over/under -- only once this season.

-- In 50% of Hawaii's games this season (5/10), the teams combined to score more than Saturday's total of 54.

-- Saturday's total is 5.1 points higher than the combined 48.9 PPG average of the two teams.

 - This contest's total is 1.4 points fewer than the 55.4 these two squads combine to give up per game in 2021.